EdmundMartin/Scrapio/README.md

 import lxml.html as lh

-from scrapio.scrapers import SplashConfiguration, SplashCrawler from scrapio.utils.helpers import response_to_html
+from scrapio.crawlers import SplashConfiguration, SplashCrawler from scrapio.utils.helpers import response_to_html